TUBERS

 Price: $ 30.00

-We have tubers available in April for the following varieties: Red Charm, Coral Sunset, Coral Charm, Coral Supreme, Pink Hawaiian, Sarah Bernhardt, TDR (or Karl Rosenfield), Mon Jules Elie, Festiva Maxima, Duchesse De Nemours.
+We have tubers available for the following varieties: Red Charm, Coral Sunset, Coral Charm, Coral Supreme, Pink Hawaiian, Sarah Bernhardt, TDR (or Karl Rosenfield), Mon Jules Elie, Festiva Maxima, Duchesse De Nemours.

 1 order = 4 pcs of tuber (mixed variety)